kyma-project/community/collaboration/sig-core/proposals/modularization.md

 - Parameters should not be hard-coded - there should be a convention on how to pass the parameters through the installation process to the Kyma components.
 - Default values everywhere - the list of mandatory parameters should be as short as possible.
 The goal is to have only the cluster domain as a mandatory parameter.
 - Optional dependencies, for example: Kyma ui-api-layer can work without custom resources introduced by the Service Catalog or Remote Environment and still can support other areas.
-- Dynamic UI (micro front-ends) + back-end - adding new components extends views and also the backed functionalities, such as the supported GraphQL queries.
+- Dynamic UI (micro frontends) + back-end - adding new components extends views and also the backed functionalities, such as the supported GraphQL queries.
 - No custom logic in the installation process (shell scripts) - it should be replaced by the operator pattern.
 - The minimal set of mandatory components that form the real Kyma "core".
 The dependency for the core can be mandatory, other dependencies should be optional.
 - Kyma core as Gardener add-on.
 For reference, see [Knative with Gardener](https://github.com/knative/docs/blob/master/docs/install/Knative-with-Gardener.md) and [Gardener Bouquet](https://github.com/gardener/bouquet) documentation.